Enable Pretty Print of JSON with Jackson

 With pretty printing enabled, the JSON output in Postman is this.

-You can download the example code from here.
+You can download the example code for the JSON examples from Github here.

 About jt